Lakeview restaurant Que Rico awarded $15K monthly grant from Barstool Fund

 Prosen was so overwhelmed by the news that she would be receiving funding, she had to pull over.
 Portnoy is giving her $15,000 each month until her restaurant can open at full capacity.

 "She's somebody with a long history of success, a loyal client base," he said.
-"Clearly, the restaurant is her life and to lose it like that through no fault of your own, those are the people you want to help in, in, you know."
+"Clearly, the restaurant is her life and to lose it like that through no fault of your own, those are the people you want to help."

-"This is huge for me.
-This is huge.
+"This is huge.
 And I'll be able to sleep better at night for the next few nights," said Prosen.

 The Barstool Fund was launched in collaboration with the nonprofit 30 Day Fund.
 Portnoy got the idea to start the fund after New York City renewed its ban on indoor dining.
 The National Restaurant Association believes the industry is in freefall, citing data released in early December that 17% of restaurants, more than 110,000 establishments, have closed permanently or long-term since the start of the pandemic.
 Prosen is one of 14 businesses owners awarded money so far.